What are the four pillars of budgeting?

 Pillar 4: Goals

 Your budget should be working towards a goal.
 It can be as simple as spending less than you make.
 Goals can evolve as you budget through the months and years.
 As soon as you achieve a budgeting goal set a new one.
 Having a financial goal can help set a direction for your budget.
-Setting financial goals can help you motivated to budget and stick to it.
+Setting financial goals can help you motivated to budget and stick to them.